Skip navigation

 Room: Great Plains Ballroom A&B

 After a full day of conference sessions, this late night art party hosted by Oklahomans for the Arts—the state's nonprofit arts advocacy organization—is your chance to unwind and kick up your heels with friends, old and new!
-Expect food, live entertainment, camaraderie, and fun.
+Expect food, live entertainment, dancing, camaraderie, and lots of fun!

 A separate ticket is required to attend this special event.
 Tickets can be purchased for $50 per person.